 COVID-19 Cleaning

-Categories: Safety, Employees, Janitorial, Coronavirus, Facilities Maintenance
+Tags: Safety, Employees, Janitorial, Coronavirus,

 The definition of “clean” has changed.
 The health of your employees and occupants after the infiltration of the COVID-19 pandemic has changed the way the commercial cleaning process is done and how seriously it’s taken.